“I love him,” Falora stated without fanfare.

 “He’s rude, crude, mean-spirited, and worst of all doesn’t give me the time of day.
 But—” Kokutan ignored the smirk Haki now had on her face, “he’s not too bad, for a demon anyway.”
 Here a small blush began creeping up Kokutan’s face.
 “It helps that he’s a looker.”

 “I thought you already have a boyfriend,” Kokutan shot back, fighting a blush.

 “Hon, I’m a succubus.”
-Haki made a suggestive pose, which just looked strange because she was holding a brush in one hand and was covered in drippings.
+Haki made a suggestive pose, which just ended up looking ridiculous because she was holding a brush in one hand and was covered in drippings.
 “Besides, just because I’m taken doesn’t mean I can’t window shop.”

 Kokutan decided to refrain from commenting that in reality, Haki had eyes for no-one but Shizuka.
 There was no need to encourage those two.
 “But being attracted to him physically is different from liking him.”